 A duergar captain (use veteran stats with the duergar Invisibility and Enlarge traits) by the name of Thaglar Xundorn runs this foundry, and has been in charge of it for the past century.
-Only recently, however, he has come to an agreement with the Xanathars, and supplies them with metal.
-In turn, the Xanathars pay him handsomely, and supply him with slaves to run the foundry.
-Secretly, the Xanathar hopes to implant an Intellect Devourer in Thaglar, to spare it the trouble of having to bargain with the stubborn dwarf.
+Only recently, however, he has come to an agreement with the Xanathar Guild, and supplies them with metal.
+In turn, the Xanathar Guild pays him handsomely, and supplies him with slaves to run the foundry.
+Secretly, the Xanathar hopes to implant an intellect devourer in Thaglar, to spare it the trouble of having to bargain with the stubborn dwarf.
 Nonetheless, it's a low priority on his list, meaning Thaglar is likely to keep his brain so long as he does nothing to upset the crimelord.